alessandrofoglia07/curse-filter/README.md

 MiddlewareConfig.onError = null; // Called when a curse word is detected, before sending the response

+MiddlewareConfig.detectOptions = {
+    lang: 'en', // Language(s) to use for detection
+    rigidMode: false, // If true, performs substring detection (e.g., matches "fuckyou")
+    processedChunkSize: 100, // Optional internal chunk size for performance control
-MiddlewareConfig.detectOptions = {}; // Options for the detect function
+    customKeywords: new Set() // A Set to add custom words to look for in the string }; // Options for the detect function

 MiddlewareConfig.errorMessage = 'Not allowed content detected.'; // Message sent in the response